 The Talent Equation: Upskilling HR for the Road Ahead

-A bold operating model demands more than infrastructure it requires people who are future-ready.
+A bold operating model demands more than infrastructure – it requires people who are genuinely future-ready.
 Yet, the CIPD’s recent People Profession Survey reveals that only 4 in 10 organisations invest in upskilling their HR teams for modern models.
 It’s like handing someone a Tesla without ever explaining regenerative braking.

 Bridging the Capability Gap:

 - Take Inventory: Use 360-degree reviews and skills audits to identify strengths and blind spots across your team.
+Honest assessment leads to targeted development.

 Culture as the Conductor of Change